New Subway owner preserves cottage-like décor

 He managed Subway stores in Waunakee, Middleton and at the Capitol Square in Madison before purchasing the Cottage Grove location.

-This is the first location Weishar owns, but he said he would like to purchase more in the future.
+This is the first location Weishar owns, but he would like to purchase more in the future.

 “I would definitely want to have them within the area so that way you can always share resources, whether that be food or team members,” he said.